jfalkinburg/ECE383_slides/L7/slides.md

 ## Configuration Specification

 - Alternative to creating a new configuration design unit
-- Placed in the “declarations” of your structural VHDL architecture body
+- Placed in the "declarations" of your structural VHDL architecture body

 ```vhdl
 for instance_label : component_name